Bemjo/OBS-RTX-SuperResolution/README.md

   nVidia Super Resolution Filter: https://docs.nvidia.com/deeplearning/maxine/vfx-sdk-programming-guide/index.html#super-res-filter
   nVidia Upscaling Filter: https://docs.nvidia.com/deeplearning/maxine/vfx-sdk-programming-guide/index.html#upscale-filter

-### Todo:
-  * Removal of an OBS rendering pass
-  * Better notifications and warnings for the user regarding errors with source resolutions and scaling.

 ## Build System Configuration

 To create a build configuration, `cmake` needs to be installed on the system.
 The plugin template supports CMake presets using the `CMakePresets.json` file and ships with default presets: